openbao/openbao/README.md

 ## Contributors

+  1. Clone the repo
+  2. Make changes on a branch
+  3. Test changes
+  4. Submit a Pull Request to GitHub

+Maintained with :heart: by Hashicorp.

-With thanks to the original creators of this plugin.:
+With thanks to the original creators of this plugin:
   - [wintoncode](https://github.com/wintoncode)
   - @ah-
   - @sambott